Proxima: Near-storage Acceleration for Graph-based Approximate Nearest Neighbor Search in 3D NAND: Data Mapping

+Mapping the raw graph indices directly into 3D NAND yields sub-optimal performance due to poor locality.
+Prior work, such as NDSEARCH~\cite{wang2024ndsearch} improves locality through graph pre-processing, but its strategies have two key limitations.
+First, its degree-based static scheduling is ineffective for modern graph indices whose node degrees are nearly uniform (\eg, HNSW~\cite{hnsw}).
+Second, NDSEARCH ignores the highly skewed node visiting frequency observed in real workloads.
+In contrast, \Design employs hotness-based graph reordering and node repetition, which reorder and replicate frequently visited nodes to enhance die-level locality and reduce effective access latency.
+These optimizations are uniquely enabled by \Design's fine-grained Cu–Cu bonded NSP architecture and overcome limitations in NDSEARCH.

-\textbf{Graph Index Reordering.} The generated graph from ANNS tools~\cite{diskann,hnsw} has a highly random index distribution.
+\textbf{Hotness-based Graph Reordering.} The generated graph from ANNS tools~\cite{diskann,hnsw} has a highly random index distribution.
 Instead of directly mapping the irregular graph indices, we first reorder the indices to increase their locality.
-As shown in Fig.~\ref{fig:data_mapping}-(a), the graph index reordering is based on vertices' visiting frequency.
+As shown in Fig.~\ref{fig:data_mapping}-(a), the graph index reordering is based on the vertices' visiting frequency.
 The hotter (more frequent) vertices have smaller indices, which means the entry point starts from 0.
-The calculation of vertices' visiting frequency is based on the graph search trace from the randomly sampled base data.
+The calculation of the vertices' visiting frequency is based on the graph search trace from the randomly sampled base data.
 The graph index reordering is helpful to increase the index locality.

 \textbf{Hot Nodes Repetition.} After graph index reordering, the hot vertices and their NNs will be located on the top of graph index. \Design selects the hottest nodes which have the smallest indices as the hot nodes.
 The hot nodes repetition scheme ensures the graph search process for the most frequently accessed vertices can be significantly accelerated.
 As shown in Fig.~\ref{fig:data_mapping}-(a), each hot node's NN index is followed by the corresponding PQ code.
-In this case, the NNs' PQ codes and indices are stored together, so computing each vertex can be done in one shot, which means only one WL setup for 3D NAND is sufficient. {The cost of hot nodes repetition scheme is the additional bits for $R$ PQ codes.
+In this case, the NNs' PQ codes and indices are stored together, so computing each vertex can be done in one shot, which means only one WL setup for 3D NAND is sufficient.
+The cost of hot nodes repetition scheme is the additional bits for $R$ PQ codes.
 The total bits for each hot node are $R\times(b_{index}+b_{PQ})+ b_{PQ}$.
-We do not implement additional caches or faster buffers to store hot nodes.
-Instead, hot nodes }